Code

 How to ask questions

 Do you have questions?
-Then feel free to post directly in the relevant repository (there’s even a “Question” tag)
+Then feel free to post directly in the relevant repository (there’s even a “Question” tag).
+Feel free to also join our Slack channel.

 Looking for an internship?

 Great!
 We’re actually looking for interns.
-Check this posting, as well as our generic recommendations for Google Summer of Code.
+Check our projects and recommendations for Google Summer of Code.

 Libzim – the base layout to read/write ZIM files

-Kiwix-tools – command line tools on the top of the Kiwix library
+Kiwix-tools – command line tools on top of the Kiwix library

-zim-tools – command line tools to manipule ZIM files
+zim-tools – command line tools to handle ZIM files

 zimwriterfs – a fundamental command line tool to create ZIM files